databricks-academy/INT-JEPS-V2-IL/README.md

    5. For the solutions, we suggest creating the **Solutions** folder and importing the corresponding notebooks into that folder.
    The notebooks for this set will start with the URL
    https://raw.githubusercontent.com/databricks-curriculum/INT-JEPS-V2-IL/master/Solutions
+6. From here you should be able to follow along with your instructor